blueee04/blog/content/posts/2025-10-13-Got-Bored-Tried-n8n.md

 i mean i could improve this more like adding more job boards more than linkedIn like naukri and all...but for now i should focus on other stuffs since some deadlines are really close lmao ...

-I didn't really checkout if it could apply on the job for me tho.
+I didn't test auto-applying yet.
 I'll drop the JSON file below if you wanna try it for yourself — just ping me if you need help setting up any of the nodes.

 Blueprint: [here you go](https://raw.githubusercontent.com/blueee04/blog/main/content/Downloads/n8n-jobcheck.json)